MyCryptoHQ/knowledge-base-content/general-knowledge/investing-icos-tokens/investing-responsibly-by-brian-armstrong-coinbase.md

 4. Complete any pending identity verifications.
 During times of significant volatility, ID verification may become degraded or unavailable.
 To learn more about identity verification on Coinbase, please refer to this FAQ.
 5. Expect payments to take the maximum number of days indicated when making a deposit or withdrawal.

-## Stay up to date

-We will continue to update customers on our website, our status page, in our apps, via email, on our blog and on Twitter.

-### We will keep you informed

-We are committed to safety, security and transparency.
-We are working tirelessly to provide the best service and support but we can’t promise perfection during the periods of extraordinary demand.
-We will continue to do our best to keep our customers informed.

----

 ## Related articles

 - [https://buynhodl.com/ether-investor-focus-olaf-carlson-wee-polychain-capital/](https://buynhodl.com/ether-investor-focus-olaf-carlson-wee-polychain-capital/)

----

 ## Source